Frequently Asked Questions

 What is the average GMAT test score for admitted students?

-The GMAT average for recent Traditional Program classes has been around 670.
-The GMAT average for recent Executive, Professional and Internet Programs has been around 600.
+The GMAT average for recent Full-Time Program classes has been around 670.
+The GMAT average for recent Executive, Professional and Online Programs has been around 600.
 To do your best on the GMAT, study for the GMAT.
 Study books with computerized practice tests are available at just about any book store.

 I've taken the GMAT and did not do as well as I wanted.
 Should I re-take it?